hamza-sahin/DanceAcademy/README.md

 Website can be browsed on port localhost:5000/

-Or, you can watch the project demo using Project Demo.mp4 file.
+DEMO video of the project is also located on the root folder.